the1lab/1lab/src/Cat/Base.lagda.md

     (λ i → Π-is-hlevel 1
       (λ _ → is-hlevel≃ 1 (identity-system-gives-path (sa _ .idsᵉ)) (D .Hom-set _ _ _ _)))
     _ _

+-- Actually define the loop-breaker instance which tells the -- extensionality tactic what lemma to use for a type of natural -- transformations.

 instance
   extensionality-natural-transformation